-Remove the bar nuts and remove the clutch cover (chain brake).
+Unscrew the bar nut and remove the clutch cover (chain brake).
 Take off the transportation ring (A).

-Fit the bar over the bar bolts.
+Fit the bar over the bar bolt.
 Place the bar in its rearmost position.
-Place the chain over the drive sprocket locate it in the groove on the bar.
-Begin on the top edge of the bar.
+Place the chain over the drive sprocket and in the groove on the bar.
+Begin on the top side of the bar.